 The reservoir located in Kampong Trach Khang Lech commune, Kampong Trach District at the North of the provincial road No. 33 (Figure 1).
-Based on the local authority, the reservoir is recognized as public land and the extension of existing maps provided by Kampong Trach district and Kampot Provincial Department of Water Resources and Meteorology.
+Based on the local authority, the reservoir is recognized as public land and the extension of the reservoir is shown in Figure 2 and Figure 3 in reference to existing maps provided by Kampong Trach district and Kampot Provincial Department of Water Resources and Meteorology.

-Chraneang Reservoir provides a water supply for at least 4 communes in Kampong Trach district includina Kampong Trach Khang Lech, Svav Tong Khang Cheung, Damnak Kantuot Khang Tboung, and Kampong Trach Khang Kaeut.
-This benefits to 6,299 households equal to 27,264 population in 14.000 which are While Ou female.
+Chraneang Ou Reservoir provides a water supply for at least 4 communes in Kampong Trach district includina Kampong Trach Khang Lech, Svav Tong Khang Cheung, Damnak Kantuot Khang Tboung, and Kampong Trach Khang Kaeut.
+This benefits to 6,299 households equal to 27,264 population in 14.000 which are While Οu female.
 Chraneang Reservoir would provide additional water security and improve the prospects for double or even triple cropping and vegetable plantation.
 It would also improve 132 the prospects for increased local tourism, both through improved water supply and through the potential for recreational activity such as boating, water sports and freshwater fishing.